eyurtsev/kor/README.md

   schema = Object(
     id="player",
     description=(
-        "User is controling a music player to select songs, pause or start them or play" " music by a particular artist."
+        "User is controlling a music player to select songs, pause or start them or play" " music by a particular artist."
     ),
     attributes=[